 If you do not have the proper connections, your printer will not be able to accommodate an LCD display without upgrading the RAMBo.

-Once you have acquired a new Mini RAMBo v1.3a or later, follow these removal steps before referring to the appropriate Mini RAMBo Install Guide below:
+Once you have acquired a new Mini RAMBo v1.3a, follow these removal steps before referring to the appropriate Mini RAMBo Install Guide below:

 Before removing the currently installed Mini RAMBo, take a picture of the wires in order to document the colors and connections.
 Label each wire to simplify reconnecting later.